 This will delete the same data off of your phone as it does with iPhone; profile photo, account info on phone and Google drive, and delete you from all Group chats.

-Use a more secure messaging platform
+Use a more secure messaging app

 - Lack of security for files, attachments, and photos